 Here are 8 reasons people don’t buy from you:

 To get this shopper to buy, you need to build enough rapport so that you can find out why they are fascinated by it and how it could fit into their life.
-Begin a conversation that includes a question, “Wow I see your fascinated with this.
+Begin a conversation with a question like, “I see you are fascinated with this.
 What do you love about it? or “Do you have something like this already?
 What’s it missing that this one has?”
 You get the idea.
-It’s your job to show them they really do need it and how it will improve their life.
+It’s your job to show them they really need it and how it will improve their lives.

 No money.
 There is an old saying that people behave more like their income than their age.
+According to the Fed, the median net worth for people under 35 is $13,900 in 2022.
 The key to younger consumers is to show them how much they will use a product to make their lives easier.
 There’s a reason they buy the latest smartphone or Fitbit because they use it excessively.

 Wonder is where salespeople need to get their shoppers.
-Unless you can get them to imagine what that gift will look like on her finger, how fun it will be to wake up each morning to open the drapes with one touch while still in bed, or how confident they will feel when they go out on a date, they’ll be stuck.
-Stuck in the mid-brain that looks for a cheaper price online, or an older model that doesn’t have all the features.
+Unless you can get them to imagine what that gift will look like on her finger, how fun it will be to wake up each morning to open the drapes with one touch while still in bed, or how confident they will feel when they go out on a date, they’ll be stuck—stuck in the mid-brain that looks for a lower price online or an older model that doesn’t have all the features.
 They will also try to beat you up on price.
 Until the shopper imagines their life as this product’s owner, it will stay on your shelf as just another product.

-You think merchandise can sell itself.
-Merchandise that can sell itself will usually do so online.
-Shoppers who come into the store are looking for more than what they can find on a website.
-The ability for the salesperson to compare and contrast, to explain, and most of all to listen for how the product they came in for just might not be the best one for their use also can come from an aversion to selling.
+You must train your sales team to compare and contrast, to explain, and most of all to listen for how the product a shopper came in for just might not be the best one for their use.

 You have to fix your mindset.
-One way is to collect stories from happy people who have purchased it from you or even from your online product reviews.
+One way is to collect stories from happy people who purchased it from you or your online product reviews.
 Another way to fix that is to buy one yourself.
 Until you have this customer insight or first-hand experience, you’re like a priest telling a newlywed couple what the wedding night will be like.

-Your job as a retailer is to give a shopper enough attention so they feel you are a trusted advisor.
+Your job as a retailer is to give a shopper enough attention, so they feel you are a trusted advisor.